...

 The Judge’s Role in Property Division

-In Texas, property division involves categorising assets as community or separate property.
+In Texas, property division involves categorizing assets as community or separate property.
 Community property includes most assets acquired during the marriage, while separate property encompasses assets owned before the marriage or acquired through gifts or inheritance.
 The division of community property forms a significant part of the divorce process.

 Factors Influencing Division